Starting a GmbH in Germany | The Guide for 2022

 How to set up a mini GmbH in Germany?

-The mini-GmbH is established in the same way as the GmbH by a German notary.
+In 2022, the mini-GmbH is established in the same way as the GmbH by a German notary.
 However, the procedure is much simpler, for a mini-GmbH with a shareholder being sufficient to fill out a template contract.
 The founder must also produce the passport and proof and proof of submitting the minimum share capital.
 It must be noted that a mini-GmbH in Germany must have its share capital paid in cash, as a share capital paid in assets is not allowed.
 Also, if the mini-GmbH has more than one shareholder, it is advisable to draft a customized contract.
 The name of the company will include the addendum for the type of company, UG and not GmbH.

 The mini-GmbH must be registered with the tax authorities and for social security.
 It is also important to note that once this company is registered with the relevant authorities, it will also have to apply for any relevant special permits and licenses, as needed for the particular business field in which it operates.
 More information can be acquired from the Chamber of Commerce or through one of our attorneys in Germany who is able to provide you with complete information, based on the nature of your business.